SlRvb/Obsidian--ITS-Theme/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for the ITS Theme or it's Snippets
+about: Suggest an idea for the ITS Theme or its Snippets
 title: "[FR] "
 labels: enhancement
 assignees: SlRvb